Kontynuując korzystanie z tej strony wyrażasz zgodę na korzystanie z plików cookie zgodnie z naszą polityką cookies.

 #2 Weekly newsletters

 Weekly newsletters’ goal is to keep your clients up to date with what is going on in the company.
 This can be very useful for clients who are not directly involved in certain projects or might have a hard time keeping track of what’s happening around them.
-If you want all clients to stay informed, weekly newsletters are right what they need.
+If you want all clients to stay informed, weekly newsletters are exactly what they need.
 Especially if you don’t have contact with them via communication tools like Slack.

 #3 Monthly newsletters